WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 the general implications of introducing a credential holder into existing issuer/verifier relationships?
-Our analysis leads to cooperative (in the legal sense) governance with focus on the holder (the wallet) as the key innovation since issuers and verifiers already exist.
+Our analysis leads to cooperative (in the legal sense) governance with focus on the holder (the wallet) as the key innovation, since issuers and verifiers already exist.
 The healthcare industry is used as an example.

 Introduction